Skip to main content

 Tailwind

 Wasp works great with Tailwind CSS, a utility-first CSS framework.
-Currently, Wasp supports Tailwind CSS v3, but we are working on supporting v4 as well.
-You can use Tailwind CSS in your Wasp project by following the steps below.
+You can use Tailwind CSS v4 and newer, with the Vite installation method.

 Adding Tailwind to your Wasp project